 Do You Allow Yourself or Your Staff to Make Purchases?

-- It's a conflict of interest to purchase merchandise you've been hired to price and sell.
-Even if the company is scrupulously honest, it gives you a reason to doubt -- especially if they buy to resell online or at a flea market or antique mall.
+- It's a conflict of interest to purchase the merchandise you've been hired to price and sell.
+Even if the company is scrupulously honest, it gives you a reason to doubt—especially if they buy to resell online or at a flea market or antique mall.

 - How do you know they aren't setting the prices too low on things they want?
 How do you know they aren't tucking things away until the big discounts are offered at the end of the sale?
 If they are also clearing out the leftovers after your estate sale, how can you be sure they'll put those things out during the sale at all?